 Smoking is followed by gargling with about 300ml of medicated mouthwash.
-It tasted salty, peppery and ginger like.
-The procedure is finished off with generous oiling of the body and a steam bath for 15 minutes.
+It tasted salty, peppery, and ginger-like.
+The procedure is finished off with the generous oiling of the body and a steam bath for 15 minutes.

 Finally top off the day at the good doctors, with a nice warm bath.

 Udhwarthanam was not pleasurable for me but this is how the skin is effectively exfoliated.
 Lights are not dimmed so the masseuses can see the effect on the skin, look for sore spots, redness, etc. and avoid the area.
 The patient is not supposed to relax and go to sleep; the patient is an active participant in his healing.
 By the 2nd and 3rd day, massage can get painful, depending on your sensitivity.

 Nasyam was a shocker for me.
 I had never taken anything up my nose and the mild organic irritants in the oil, do just that.
 They irritate the nasal passages to bring the out trapped phlegm.
 Ayurveda believes phlegm creates mood disorders.
 On the first day, I misunderstood and the oil went down the wrong way in my throat.
 A burning chest till the wee hours of the morning is not a memory I cherish.